 In hindsight, this was the best opportunity we had of spotting this bird.
 It was 1500 hrs, the bird did not know that intruders were in its territory and had put down its guard.
 Still, the bird dodged us.
 Dhaniram explained that the Western Tragopan sensing danger freezes; gets low on the ground and kind of merges with the surrounding.
 It does not run/fly and that is why it is very difficult to pinpoint its location.

-Anyways, we moved on and closer to Chhordwari, a Himalayan Black Bear was spotted.
+Anyways, we moved on and a little ahead, a Himalayan Black Bear was spotted.
 Other notable birds sighted were the Spotted Nutcracker and a Bar-throated Siva.
 Koklass Pheasant and Himalayan Monals were plenty and were flying around the whole place.